NadaNabil07/Diverse-Company-10K-Filings-Analysis/README.md

 Wrap up
 This project offers a set of tools to analyze and visualize details extracted from 10 K filings.
 It assists stakeholders in their decision making processes.

+Note : Did not finished the project due to the final exams , but for sure back completing it in a perfect way because it is so amzing project contact me : nada.nabi.soudi@gamil.com